 Celebrating Commitment

-We applaud the following Atlanta-based institutions for making forward commitments to our socially disadvantaged farmers, producers and ranchers in the past year.
-Their decision to align their purchases with their values (diversity, equity and inclusion, climate, small, local businesses, etc.), should serve as an example for what is possible when institutions use their purchasing power for good.
+We applaud the following Metro Atlanta-based institutions for making forward commitments to our historically underserved farmers, producers, and ranchers in the past year.
+Their decision to align their purchases with their values should serve as an example for what is possible when institutions use their purchasing power for good.

 • Agnes Scott College